jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 **Format: MetaString**

 	ApiGWEndpointConfiguration=VpcId=vpc-12345678,

+This parameter controls the creation of VPC Endpoint to access the API Gateway from a specified VpcId.

+> By default, no VPC Endpoints are created: This is intended to allow CloneSquad deployment in an account that uses VPC Sharing mechanism.
+When the API Gateway needs to be accessed from a VPC Shared, leave this field empty and create manually the required VPC Endpoints from the AWS Account owning the shared VPC.

 * VpcId: (**Required**) VPC Id where to deploy VPC Endpoints to access the CloneSquad API Gateway.
 * VpcEndpointPolicyURL: (Optional) Url to a VPC Endpoint policy file.
 By default, the policy